 Dr. Christopher Mason completed his dual B.S. in Genetics and Biochemistry (2001) from University of Wisconsin-Madison, his Ph.D. in Genetics (2006) from Yale University, and then completed post-doctoral training in clinical genetics (2009) at Yale Medical School while jointly a post-doctoral Fellow of Genomics, Ethics, and Law at Yale Law School (2009).
 He is currently an Associate Professor at Weill Cornell Medicine, with appointments at the Tri-Institutional Program in Computational Biology and Medicine between Cornell, Memorial Sloan-Kettering Cancer Center and Rockefeller University, the Sandra and Edward Meyer Cancer Center, and the Feil Family Brain and Mind Research Institute.

-David Danko is a Ph.
-D. student in the Mason and Hajirasouliha Labs and the Director of Bioinformatics for MetaSUB.
+Dr. David Danko completed his Ph.
+D. in the Mason and Hajirasouliha Labs in 2021.
+He is also the Director of Bioinformatics for MetaSUB.
 He joined Weill-Cornell in 2016 working on metagenomics and algorithms for third-generation sequencing.

 Prior to joining Weill Cornell, David did his undergraduate in Computer Science at MIT and studied at the Oxford Kennedy Institute of Rheumatology.